 Business Property Exclusion - Water Exclusion

-The water exclusion has long been in use, with little or no change, and courts usually have found it clear and unambiguous.
-One common version of the water exclusion states, “We will not pay for loss or damage caused directly or indirectly by … Water.
+The water exclusion has long been in use, with little or no change, and courts usually have found it unambiguous.
+One standard version of the water exclusion states, “We will not pay for loss or damage caused directly or indirectly by … Water.
 (1) Flood, surface water, waves, tides, tidal waves, overflow of any body of water, or their spray, all whether driven by wind or not.”

 1. Surface Water